snap-stanford/cs224w-notes/network-methods/network-effects-and-cascading-behavior.md

    - \usepackage{amsmath}
 ---

-In this section, we study how a infection propages through a network.
+In this section, we study how a infection propagates through a network.
 We will look into two classed of model, namely decision based models and probabilistic models.
 But first lets look at some terminology used throughout the post.

 **Terminology**
 1. Cascade: Propagation tree created by spreading contagion